Was this helpful?

 Maximize Your Nest Thermostat: A Comprehensive Battery Guide

-But just how long will the Nest thermostat battery last?
-Even though the thermostat operates nicely on its own, like any hardware, it needs to be properly cared for.
+But just how long does the battery of a Nest thermostat last?
+Whilst the thermostat usually operates quite autonomously, like any device, it demands regular maintenance.

 Nest thermostats and cameras, and many others, are being increasingly deployed in the homes of end users.
 One value proposition of smart homes is their ability to be programmed and automated by their users—for example, users can create rules to turn their lights on when someone arrives at home, or to send themselves a notification when a door is opened.